You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: Related Work

 \subsection{3D Reconstruction Datasets}

-The evaluation of 3DGS has traditionally relied on datasets such as Mip-NeRF 360 \cite{barron2022mipnerf360} and Tanks \& Temples \cite{Knapitsch2017}.
-While foundational, these datasets feature relatively sparse viewpoint sampling and simple indoor/outdoor geometries.
-The necessity of solving for structure completion in under-constrained settings prevents a clear distillation of an algorithm’s intrinsic modeling power.

-Furthermore, existing benchmarks seldom account for the real-world reality of sensor heterogeneity.
-Datasets like ScanNet \cite{dai2017scannet} provide multi-sensor data but lack the high-frequency texture and viewpoint density required for high-fidelity 3DGS stress testing.
-Modern large-scale datasets such as DL3DV \cite{ling2024dl3dv} have increased scene diversity but still focus on sparse-to-medium coverage.
+Traditional benchmarks \cite{barron2022mipnerf360,Knapitsch2017} and larger-scale datasets \cite{dai2017scannet,ling2024dl3dv,wang2026artifactworld} typically feature sparse viewpoint sampling and limited sensor diversity.
+This under-constrained nature forces algorithms to solve for structure completion, obscuring their intrinsic modeling power.
 Our Immersion v1.0 dataset addresses this by providing ultra-dense viewpoint saturation and multi-sensor registration, enabling algorithms to focus exclusively on the pursuit of extreme reconstruction quality and physical fidelity.